SparrowClover33/SparrowClover33/README.md

 - I like collecting LPS, keychains, stickers etc.

-- I can get a bit overhelmed about some stuff, so please try to understand if I might go slow or suddenly off when someone wants to talk to me, thank you!
+- I can get a bit overwhelmed about some stuff, so please try to understand if I might go slow or suddenly off when someone wants to talk to me, thank you!

 - I like drawing sometimes, but I'm sadly not talented like artists </3